 Life would be easy if there weren’t any challenges, but it would also be a bit boring, don’t you think?

 Many who are into real estate marketing and run and manage different campaigns on a regular basis are faced with different challenges.

 You might know them already, but different studies have found the major challenges of marketers.

 In this article, I will present you with 6 marketing challenges based on studies and statistics, then put them into the real estate marketing context for you, and two further ones based on my own observations.

-6 Marketing Challenges a Majority of Marketers Face Today Based on Surveys
+6 (Real Estate) Marketing Challenges Marketers Face Today Based on Surveys

 1) Tracking the Return on Investment of Marketing Campaigns

 According to a survey, only 53.85% of marketers report that they measure their costs per acquisition (CPA) or, in other words, customer acquisition costs (source).

 By not knowing about this metric, marketers won’t know how effective a certain marketing campaign is and, therefore, won’t be able to make improvements or know what campaign to get rid of.

 The other side of the coin is that you won’t know which marketing campaigns to scale and which one to increase your marketing budget.

 By not knowing your CPA, you won’t be able to calculate the return on investment.

 But tracking the ROI is easier said than done.

 Firstly, some marketing methods are more difficult to track then others and secondly, if your business is already mid-sized or larger, you will need to have really good communication between your sales reps or sales department and your marketing department.

 Generally speaking, your link between sales and marketing needs to be quite good.

 For instance, let’s say one of your marketing methods is content marketing using video on YouTube and also Google Ads.

 A potential customer watches your video on YouTube and clicks on a link leading to your website.